gscontras/ESSLLI-2016/chapters/1-introduction.md

 $$The pragmatic listener: PL1 (s|u) ∝ PS1 (u|s) · P(s)$$

 The speaker *S1* desires to choose an utterance *u* that would most effectively communicate some state *s* to a hypothesized literal listener *L0*.
 In other words, *S1* wants to minimize the effort *L0* would need to arrive at *s* from *u*, all while being efficient at communicating.
-This trade-off between efficacy and efficiency is not trivial: speakers could always use minimal ambiguity, but unambiguous utterances tend toward the unwieldy, and, very often, unnecessary. *S1* thus seeks to minimize the surprisal of *s* given *u* for the literal listener *L0*, while bearing in mind the utterance cost, $C(u)$.
+This trade-off between efficacy and efficiency is not trivial: speakers could always use minimal ambiguity, but unambiguous utterances tend toward the unwieldy, and, very often, unnecessary. *S1* thus seeks to minimize the surprisal of *s* given *u* for the literal listener *L0*, while bearing in mind the utterance cost, $$C(u)$$.

 Speakers act in accordance with the speaker’s utility function *US1*: utterances are more useful at communicating about some state as surprisal and utterance cost decrease.